The Complete Guide to Performance Exhaust Upgrades

 A downpipe is the section of exhaust connecting the turbo to the rest of the exhaust.
 If you’re fitting a turbo-back, you’re fitting a downpipe as part of that.

 They are available as separate components too.
-If you’ve previously fitted a cat-back and now want to upgrade, that is an option on some cars.
-You can also just fit a down-pipe with the rest of the exhaust staying stock.
+If you’ve previously fitted a cat-back and now want to upgrade, that is an option on some cars, or you can also just fit a down-pipe with the rest of the exhaust staying stock.
 As the original cat is the biggest restriction, some people like to start there when upgrading.
-PLEASE NOTE: Non type approved sports cats cannot legally be installed on a vehicle for use on public roads that was manufactured after 1/3/2001

-The gains won’t be as good as doing a full turbo-back exhaust, because the exhaust gas is going to be flowing from bigger aftermarket pipework into the same old narrower factory exhaust.
+However, the gains won’t be as good as doing a full turbo-back exhaust.
+This is because the exhaust gas is going to be flowing from a bigger aftermarket pipework into the same old, narrower, factory exhaust.

-This is normally where the Catalytic Converter/Gasoline Particulate Filter/Diesel Particulate Filter lives, so as we mentioned above you’re probably going to have to remap to ensure your car runs correctly and takes advantage of the extra performance on offer.
+This is normally where the Catalytic Converter/Gasoline Particulate Filter/Diesel Particulate Filter lives, so as we mentioned above, you’re probably going to have to run a remap to ensure your car runs correctly and takes advantage of the extra performance on offer.

 What do Resonated and Non-Resonated mean?

-If you enter your car details you may notice that you have a choice between resonated or non-resonated, or between exhausts with different numbers of silencers.
+If you enter your car details on our website whilst shopping for an exhaust, you may notice that you have a choice between resonated or non-resonated, or between exhausts with different numbers of silencers.
 This is the manufacturer giving you the option to fine-tune how the exhaust sounds.

 A resonator is a special type of exhaust silencer designed to cut out specific sound frequencies.
 These are normally designed to quieten your exhaust down at idle and low engine speeds.
 The idea is that your exhaust is quiet and well-behaved during normal driving (on the motorway for example) but comes alive during “spirited” driving.

 On some exhausts you can replace one of these with a straight through pipe.
-This will increase the noise your car makes.
-This is all about personal choice.
-We’d suggest you think carefully about the type of driving you’re going to be doing with the car:
+This will increase the noise your car makes, and make for a much more aggressive tone.

 What difference does the width of an exhaust make?